-I combine my love of photography with my painting, deciding on a subject for the next body of work, then planning a trip to go and get the photographs I need.
-Usually this means travelling around South Africa on a motorcycle or my really old Nissan Xtrail.
-I am always looking to create a certain atmosphere in my paintings, and this is inevitably created using early morning or evening light.
+I have always loved photography, drawing and painting, and I combine the three, deciding on a subject for the next body of work, then planning a trip to go and get the photographs I need.
+This usually means travelling around South Africa on a motorcycle or my Suzuki Jimny.
+I am always looking to create a certain atmosphere in my paintings, so I pick the time of day carefully depending on what and how I will be painting.

 I am fascinated by the diversity of oil paint and what one can do with it, so I decide on a subject matter which allows me to explore my medium in a certain way.
 Previously I worked very realistically, painting each and every part as I saw it, spending many many hours on a painting.
-Now I work in a more impressionistic way, using mark making brushwork and occasionally palette knife, working in layers, which allows me to explore the more abstract aspects of painting and yet still creating something that looks realistic from afar.
+Now I work in a more impressionistic way, using brushwork and palette knife, working in layers, which allows me to explore the more abstract aspects of painting and yet still creating something that looks realistic from afar.
+But of course I still do realistic work on demand.

-I work with a limited palette and I prefer larger canvases as this gives me freedom of movement to explore my subject matter fully.
+I work with a limited palette and I prefer larger canvases as this gives me freedom of movement to explore my subject matter fully, but occasionally I like to do a quick small painting just for fun!

 My most recent body of work is influenced by my fascination with the Law of Entropy, that nature should inexorably degenerate toward a state of greater disorder, disintegration and chaos and how it affects us as humans.
 For me old houses tell this story really well, as they all started off as a home and then slowly get eroded with time, just as we do.
 This is why I work with layers, building a timeline with my paint.
 I only pick old buildings as each building shows its story through its disintegration.